nickeldan/vanilla_squad/README.rst

 **vasqIncSnprintf** and **vasqIncVsnprintf** function similarly except that they take pointers to the destination as well as the size of the destination.
 Upon success, they adjust the destination and size so that subsequent calls to these functions will pick up where the previous call left off.
+To be clear, if the size is 1, then no characters will be written beyond the null terminator and the size will be unchanged.

 The % tokens recognized by these functions are